FlorenceFeng/A2BCD/README.md

 # A2BCD
-Code for the numerical test in the paper
+yv_ATA is the code for numerical tests in paper.